edakturk14/devcon24/README.md

 # Devcon 2024 Workshop

-Welcome to the Devcon 2024 Workshop!
-In this session, we’ll build a **gasless NFT minting app** using **Scaffold-ETH 2**.
+In this worksop, we’ll build a **gasless NFT minting app** using **Scaffold-ETH 2**.
 You'll learn to set up your development environment, deploy an ERC721 NFT contract, integrate a paymaster to cover gas fees for your users.
-By the end, you'll have a fully functional and user-friendly NFT minting app that allows users to mint NFTs without paying for gas, using the Coinbase Smart Wallet.
+By the end, you'll have a NFT minting app that allows users to mint NFTs without paying for gas, using the Coinbase Smart Wallet.

 ### Tools & Resources We'll Use